Personal development requires action

 My base for Personal Practice is

-- 40 minutes of Morning Pages first thing out of bed.
+- Drink 1 quart of water first thing out of bed.

 For beginners, the Personal Practice should be a daily goal for the next 3 months.